 As a stickler for accuracy and detail, your process controls engineer resume should showcase your proficiency in quality control and your outstanding knowledge of the industry, be it chemical or mechanical.
 It’s advisable to include a section in your resume dedicated to your core skills in testing and quality assurance capabilities.
 Besides your Bachelor of Science degree, be sure to list in detail the projects you’ve worked on and the type of systems you’ve maintained and modified as indicated in our process controls engineer resume example.

-Resume Tips for Process Controls Engineer
+Resume Tips for Process Controls Engineers

 Landing a job as a process controls engineer requires a strategic approach.
 These tips can help you be successful in your job search.